 US CPI Overview

-Wednesday's US economic docket highlights the release of the critical US consumer inflation figures for April, scheduled later during the early North American session at 12:30 GMT.
-The headline CPI is expected to rise by a modest 0.2% during the reported month.
-Conversely, the yearly rate is anticipated to have accelerated to 3.6%, significantly above the Fed's 2% target.
-At the core level, the CPI is expected to be more restrained to a 2.3% YoY rate as against 1.6% in March.
+Tuesday's US economic docket highlights the release of the critical US consumer inflation figures for August, scheduled later during the early North American session at 12:30 GMT.
+The headline CPI is expected to decelerate a bit to 0.4% during the reported month from the 0.5% rise recorded in July.
+The yearly rate is also anticipated to have edged lower to 5.3% in August from 5.4% previous, which matched the biggest monthly gains since August 2008.
+Meanwhile, core inflation, which excludes food and energy prices, is projected to rise 4.2% in August from a year ago against the 4.3% increase in the previous month.

 About the US CPI